pascalenderli/HelloMex/README.md

 * Run the make_hello_mex.m script to compile the mex file.
 * Use `doc Hello` after you compiled the mex-file to get a documentation of the MATLAB class.
 * Study the detailed comments inside the files.
+* Enjoy and like on Github and File Exchange :-)

 # Repository Files:
 This repository contains the following files.